 The stunning natural beauty of Scotland’s West Coast is yours within minutes.
-The Turnberry Links Estates is a superb destination in its own right, with the broad sandy beach on its doorstep and the championship golf courses, luxurious spa, Outdoor Activity Centre and other excellent facilities of the Trump Turnberry Hotel just moments away.
+Turnberry Apartments is a superb destination in its own right, with the broad sandy beach on its doorstep and the championship golf courses, luxurious spa, Outdoor Activity Centre and other excellent facilities of the Trump Turnberry Hotel just moments away.
 Just beyond these delights, however, you will discover the area has boundless pleasures to offer for all tastes and pursuits.

 The apartments are situated on the spectacular Ayrshire coastline, a place of natural beauty and cultural wealth.
 Here in the birthplace of Robert the Bruce and Robbie Burns, you can explore historic ruins, restored castles and fascinating museums, enjoy stunning scenery and country walks or take the easy trip into Glasgow for a cosmopolitan mix of boutiques and big city living just a 45 minute drive away.

-As a destination in its own right, Turnberry Links Estates and its surrounding services are superb, with championship golf courses and the Westin Turnberry Hotel offering luxurious Spa and Health facilities alongside an Outdoor Activity Centre and other excellent facilities, you will discover the area has just as much to offer for all tastes and pursuits.
+As a destination in its own right, Turnberry Apartments and its surrounding services are superb, with championship golf courses and the Westin Turnberry Hotel offering luxurious Spa and Health facilities alongside an Outdoor Activity Centre and other excellent facilities, you will discover the area has just as much to offer for all tastes and pursuits.

 The coastline provides endless pastimes ranging from beach picnics to sea angling, from island hopping boat trips to watersports.
 The Ailsa Craig bird and seal colony is a short boat trip from the fishing village of Girvan.
 Further up the coast at Largs you can take the car ferry to the Isle of Arran and spend the day in ‘miniature Scotland’.